FreekMencke/FMQ/README.md

 ### Dead queue

 Some messages might not be able to complete successfully.
 To prevent the message from being permanently in the queue there is the **dead queue** system.
-After a messages has had 5 unsuccessful attempts, the message will be move to a dead queue.
+After a message has had 5 unsuccessful attempts, the message will be moved to a dead queue.
 A dead queue is a queue with the same name as the normal queue, appended with `-dead`.

 For example we have a `player-hiscore-scraper` queue we use to push players to we want to have scraped.
 Somehow a non-existing username gets pushed and it fails 5 times.
 The user then gets moved to the `player-hiscore-scraper-dead` queue.